KiamMota/hyprprof/doc/json.md

 # **hyprprof.json**

-HyprProf uses a JSON manifest to define, configure, and deploy a Hyprland profile.
-This file must be present in the profile directory for the engine to recognize and process the profile.
+The `hyprprof.json` file defines, configures, and allows HyprProf to install and manage a Hyprland profile.
+It must be present in the profile directory for HyprProf to recognize and process the profile.

+---

 ## Manifest Objects